abapic94/starter-hugo-research-group/content/home/welcome.md

 headless: true  # This file represents a page section.
 weight: 10  # Order that this section will appear.
 title: |
-  Wowchemy
-  Research Group
+  Center of Cryptography @ UP FAMNIT
 hero_media: welcome.jpg
 design:
   # Choose how many columns the section has.
-Valid values: 1 or 2.
+Valid values: 1 .
   columns: '1'
   # Add custom styles
   css_style: